Skip to main content

 2. Go beyond current requirements

 83% of CFOs see business analysis being a top priority in five years’ time [EY Banking CFO Survey; Jan 2020].
-Further, they see the ability to quickly produce scenario and profitability analysis as the highest value offering of their Finance functions.
+Further, they see the ability to quickly produce scenarios and profitability analysis as the highest value offering of their Finance functions.

 FP&A transformation allows CFOs to develop the Finance function into a high value-add business partnering role.
 The design phase is an opportunity to set a clear and ambitious vision, well beyond overlaying new technology onto old processes and roles.

 However, it is also important to consider an iterative delivery of the changes and define the minimum viable product for each iteration.
-This will help recognize the benefits quickly and deliver a smoother implementation over time.
+This will help recognise the benefits quickly and deliver a smoother implementation over time.

 3. Deploy a use case-based approach